-The US program recognizes, through a $10,000 award, the outstanding achievements of mid-career women working to advance clean energy.
-C3E Ambassadors select the winners in six categories and these remarkable women will be recognized for their work at the C3E Symposium in the Fall.
+The U.S. program recognizes the outstanding achievements of mid-career women working to advance clean energy.
+C3E Ambassadors select the winners and these remarkable awardees are recognized for their work at the C3E Symposium each year.

 National Academy of Engineering